Sirkirill/Works_System/README.md

 ```
 python manage.py runserver
 ```
-##### For test first task runserver at startpage upload csv file.
-Current bd will be show below
+##### For test first task - runserver, at start page upload csv file.
+Current db will be show below

 ##### For the second task go to url '/works/some_existed_iswc' where you can se result